tensorflow/tensorflow/g3doc/LangRef.md

 default space is target specific but always at index 0.

-TODO: MLIR will eventually have target-dialects which allow symbolic use of memory hierarchy names (e.g. HBM, VMEM, ...) but we have not spec'd the details of that mechanism yet.
+TODO: MLIR will eventually have target-dialects which allow symbolic use of memory hierarchy names (e.g. L3, L2, L1, ...) but we have not spec'd the details of that mechanism yet.
 Until then, this document pretends that it is valid to refer to these memories by `bare_id`.